microsoft/conversational-speaker/README.md

-_This is part two of three part series with the new sections being [Create a custom wake word](#3.-(optional)-create-a-custom-wake-word) and [Wake Word or Phrase](#wake-word-or-phrase) below.
-You can find the next in the series at https://github.com/microsoft/conversational-speaker/tree/hackster-tutorial-3._
+This is part three of three part series with an updated section on Speaking below.
+You can find the first in the series at https://github.com/microsoft/conversational-speaker/tree/hackster-tutorial-1.

 # Conversational Speaker
 The Conversational Speaker, a.k.a.
 "Friend Bot", uses a Raspberry Pi to enable spoken conversation with OpenAI large language models.
 This implementation listens to speech, processes the conversation through the OpenAI service, and responds back.